alexyuly/chil/README.md

 })
 ```

-##### Split
+##### Fork

-A **split** is an object which is constructed with a list of streams, and which connects its own input with each stream's input, and connects each stream's output with its own output, in list order.
-This produces an ordered "splitting" of values.
+A **fork** is an object which is constructed with a list of streams, and which connects its own input with each stream's input, and connects each stream's output with its own output, in list order.

-The Node.js implementation of the split component:
+The Node.js implementation of the fork component:

 ```js
 module.exports = (object) => ({